 It’s important to note that eligibility requirements for Medicaid may change over time, and they can vary by state.
 To determine if you are eligible for Medicaid in your state, you should contact your state’s Medicaid agency or visit the Medicaid website for more information.

-Explanation Of Eligibility Requirements For Medicare
+Eligibility Requirements For Medicare

 Medicare is a federal health insurance program primarily for individuals aged 65 and over, as well as those with certain disabilities or medical conditions.
 Here’s an overview of the eligibility requirements for Medicare: